20 Sep Why Hosted Cloud’s Voicemail-to-Email Feature is a Business Game Changer

 No, what callers generally loathe about voicemail is that it’s no longer working for them.
 That is, they don’t have confidence that voicemails will be picked up in a timely manner, and that they will get a call back (or whatever other desirable action they request).

 And so, the problem just gets worse and worse: callers don’t leave voicemails, employees don’t pick them up, which leads to fewer voicemails…and the vicious cycle continues.
 Clearly, something new must be brought into the picture to change the paradigm and turn voicemail from a liability back into an asset.
-And that game-changing solution is a hosted VoIP phone system’s voicemail-to-email feature.
+And that game-changing solution is a hosted cloud phone system’s voicemail-to-email feature.

 How Voicemail-to-Email Works

-Basically, here is how it works: instead of lingering for days, weeks, or maybe forever in an old fashioned PBX system, voicemails delivered to a hosted VoIP phone system are instantly and automatically forwarded to a recipient’s email inbox as an MP3 attachment, which they can listen to wherever they are.
+Basically, here is how it works: instead of lingering for days, weeks, or maybe forever in an old fashioned PBX system, voicemails delivered to a hosted cloud phone system are instantly and automatically forwarded to a recipient’s email inbox as an MP3 attachment, which they can listen to wherever they are.
 In addition, the recipient receives important call data, such as the time/date, as well as the caller ID information.

 As a result of this new piece of the voicemail puzzle, three major benefits are unleashed: